emqx/emqx-builder/README.md

 This repo holds the Dockerfile and build scripts to build docker images which are used to build EMQX.

+The `main-4.3` branch is for EMQX 4.3 series.
 The `main-4.4` branch is for EMQX 4.4 series.
 The `main` branch is for EMQX 5.0 series.